g-e-o-m-e-t-r-i-c/rust-adventures/cargo-help.md

 - run the executable binary at `./target/debug/<project_name>` to see the result!

 - `cargo check` to check for errors without producing binary
-- `cargo run` to run compile and run
+- `cargo run` to compile and run

-this is compiled on linux (debian/ubuntu) x86\_64, so other OSes and architectures don't work.
+this is compiled on linux (debian/ubuntu) x86_64, so other OSes and architectures don't work.